stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/09_Casting.md

-title: Formating, Modifying and Casting Variables
+title: Formatting, modifying and casting variables
 summary: Information on casting, security, modifying data before it's displayed to the user and how to format data within the template.

-# Formatting and Casting
+# Formatting and casting

 All objects that are being rendered in a template should be a [api:ViewableData] instance such as `DataObject`, `DBField` or `Controller`.
 From these objects, the template can include any method from the object in